gobit0dic/e36_brake_force_display/README.md

 At the beginning of the code you will find some setting options.
 Basically, you can define the threshold values from which braking or emergency braking is detected (pedal position and time).
 Furthermore you can define the blinking frequency per second and the distribution between ON and OFF times per blinking cycle.
 Of course you can also define the output pins if you have a different setup.
 Please let me know if you are missing any settings or you find any mistakes.

 ## Hardware Setup (Circuit)
+I wanted to keep the hardware setup as simple as possible and in a form so that it could be placed on a board in the next version or even be used with a simple ATMEGA chip.
+Basically I only use a few pulldown resistors at the inputs, a few switches to realize the functions and a variable resistor (potentiometer or accelerometer).
+The brake lights are classic bulbs on the old cars, so I cannot control them directly via the Arduino.
+Therefore I decided to use a NPN transistor and a P-Mosfet to switch to the bulbs via the signal of the Arduino 12V.

 ## Release Notes
 * v0.1 - Initial Release (23.08.2020)